GowayLee/Saytring/README.md

 my_var do concate using "Hello!"

 # Chain call functions
-my_var do concate using "Hello!" -> do reverse -> do slice using 2, 4
+my_var do concate using ["Hello!"] -> do reverse -> do slice using [2, 4]
 ```

 ### 5. Dynamic Property

-As it mentioned above, in Saytring, strings are treated as first-class citizens.
-This means that it avoids having variables with data type differ from string, such as int.
+As mentioned above, in Saytring, strings are treated as first-class citizens.
+This means that it avoids having variables with data types different from strings, such as integers.

-To cover the shortage caused by the limitation of data type, we introduce **Dynamic Property** in Saytring.
+To address the shortage caused by the limitation of data types, we introduce **Dynamic Properties** in Saytring.

-**Dynamic Property** are like _Member Features_ in OOP language, belong to any variable (mostly `string` in Saytring).
-Extra information can be stored in these features.
+**Dynamic Properties** are similar to _Member Functions_ in object-oriented programming languages.
+They belong to any variable (mostly `string` in Saytring).
+Extra information can be stored in these properties.

 ```
 define my_var as "ABCDEFG"

-# Declare a new feature lower_case of my_var and initialize it
+# Declare a new property lower_case of my_var
+my_var has [lower_case]

+# Declare various properties
-my_var has lower_case as "abcdefg"
+my_var has [prop1, prop2, prop3]

 # Access to feature of my_var
-say my_var's lower_case
+say(my_var's lower_case)
 ```

-Which makes Dynamic Property more powerful is that it can act as the return data of functions.
-Feature named `last_result` is a reversed feature and contains the return data of the last function call of the variable.
+What makes Dynamic Properties more powerful is that they can act as the return data of functions.
+A property named `last_result` is a reserved property that contains the return data of the last function call on the variable.

 ```
 my_var do count_digit

 # Declare a new properties
-my_var has digit_count, reverse_str
+my_var has [digit_count, reverse_str]

 # Assign digit_count to return data of count_digit
-set my_var's digit_count as last_result
+set my_var's digit_count as (last_result)

 # Specify location to store funciton result
 my_var do reverse on reverse_str